Looking for an affordable and convenient location to have your Moles checked?

 When treating moles, the device emits controlled plasma energy that interacts with the skin lesion.
 This interaction breaks down the mole’s cells without causing damage to the surrounding healthy skin.
 The process is gentle, non-invasive, and typically causes minimal discomfort.

-This non-surgical treatment method is versatile and can be applied to moles located on various parts of the body, including the face, ears, neck, back, chest, arms, legs, and feet without leaving scaring or blemishes to the surrounding skin.
+This non-surgical treatment method is versatile and can be applied to moles located on various parts of the body, including the face, ears, neck, back, chest, arms, legs, and feet, without leaving scarring or blemishes to the surrounding skin.

 The treated area may form a scab, which will eventually fall off, revealing smoother skin underneath.
 The final results can be seen over 2 or 3 weeks or sometimes considerably longer, depending on the size and age of the Mole as well as the body’s individual ability to break down the dead cells naturally after treatment.